TheDigitalCatOnline/blog_source/pelican/content/emacs-configuration-for-python-javascript-terraform-and-blogging.markdown

 ## Other languages

-Other languages I use are less demanding in term of customisation (generally because they are simpler or less general-purpose)
+Other languages I use are less demanding in term of customisation (generally because they are simpler or less general-purpose).
+The [Terraform mode](https://github.com/emacsorphanage/terraform-mode) automatically fixes the syntax of the file on save

 ``` lisp
 ;; Terraform